upfrontjs/framework/docs/calliope/attributes.md

 #### getRawAttributes

-The `getRawAttributes` method returns all the attributes similarly to [getAttributes](#getattributes) except is does not use the any value transformation.
+The `getRawAttributes` method returns all the attributes similarly to [getAttributes](#getattributes) except is does not use any value transformation.

 #### getAttributeKeys